mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/typography.md

 	}

-This functionnality will be available in the version 2.0.2 of the CMS.
+This functionality will be available in the version 2.0.2 of the CMS.